 So here’s to M&S making a try of it:

-1. They are placing recycling bins by the tills of all of their 342 stores in the country
+the tills of all of their 342 stores in the country

-2. When we go shopping, we’re encouraged to take any unwanted garments in store and pop them in these bins
+to take any unwanted garments in store and pop them in these bins

-3. The aim of the game being to kick-start the ‘buy one, give one’ culture
+3. The aim of the game being to

-4. These unwanted items will then be resold, reused or recycled by M&S’s charity partner Oxfam, thus raising a tonne of money to ultimately change a lot of lives.
+resold, reused or recycled by M&S’s charity partner Oxfam, thus raising a

-The scheme is part of M&S's ‘Plan A’ programme and an expansion of a partnership with Oxfam which began back in January 2008, and has since seen more than 10 million items donated, worth an estimated £8m
+The scheme is part of M&S's ‘Plan A’ programme and an expansion of a partnership with Oxfam which began back in January 2008, and has since seen more than 10 million items donated, worth an estimated £8m!

 According to the Department for Environment, Food and Rural Affairs, UK consumers throw away 2m tonnes of clothing a year, with half going straight to landfill.
 So maybe, just maybe, these recycling bins by the till points will be a constant reminder urging customers to recycle their unwanted clothes rather than binning them.
-Remember: Green equals GOOD
+Remember: Green equals GOOD.

 However, this move by M&S has been slightly controversial amongst smaller charity shops, who fear that this initiative may result in them missing out on vital donations which they depend upon.
 What I would say is – please don’t get so uncontrollably excited about shwapping and forget the little guys.
-My advice is: if you’re planning on going shopping for the day, then bring a couple of things to ‘exchange’ in M&S; but if you’re having a ruthless clear out of your cupboards, then bag it all up and drop it off to your local charity shop
+My advice is: if you’re planning on going shopping for the day, then bring a couple of things to ‘exchange’ in M&S; but if you’re having a ruthless clear out of your cupboards, then bag it all up and drop it off to your local charity shop.

 Cath Lee, chief executive of the Small Charities Coalition, said: "It's great to encourage recycling in this way, but it would be a great shame if an unintended consequence is that the shops of smaller, less well known charities receive fewer donations as a result.
 There is huge diversity amongst charities, and the smaller ones have an essential role to play in addressing local and specialist causes.
 They contribute an enormous amount to our communities.
 The smaller charities that have shops will be heavily reliant on the income from the donated goods sold, so it's important that people continue to give their unwanted clothes to their local shops in their high street."